 Domain Registrar and SSL Certs

 Go Daddy – While I don’t recommend their hosting service for an online store, GoDaddy offers an excellent and easy to use interface with which to manage your domain names.
-In addition, they offer a very inexpensive SSL certificate as well.
-GoDaddy is the service I use for all of my domain management and SSL needs.
+GoDaddy is the service I use for all of my domain management.

 Incorporation, DBA, Business Paperwork

 LawTrades – As part of running my businesses, I’ve required legal help on multiple occasions.
 Recently, I’ve started using LawTrades.com because they are so easily accessible.
 For example, you can get a free 20 minute consult right off the bat where you can ask questions to a real lawyer WITHOUT GETTING CHARGED.
 As a result, I’ve used them to file trademarks and answer both my legal and tax questions.
 Click here to get your free 20 minute consult and then receive $99 off if you decide to use them.